SongNotes Volumes 1-3

 VOLUME 1

-Two by Frost In Nothing Gold Can Stay, the poet's thoughts veer from the budding of a leaf to the fall of man in eight short lines.
+Two by Frost In Nothing Gold Can Stay, Robert Frost’s thoughts veer from the budding of a leaf to the fall of man in eight short lines.
 It is a meditation on impermanence, plainspoken in language, virtuosic in execution.
 Yet it imparts no feeling of regret or resignation – but simply offers an observation, a statement of fact, and should be performed with that in mind.
 The music mirrors the text (in the original high version) as it alternates bright sharp keys with less radiant neutral ones.

 Nothing Gold Can Stay